AlessandroRestagno/OpenAI-Gyms-Taxi-v2-Task-DRLND-P0-Udacity/README.md

 OpenAI Gym [defines "solving"](https://gym.openai.com/envs/Taxi-v1/) this task as getting average return of 9.7 over 100 consecutive trials.

 ### Discussion
-To solve this enviroment I used SarsaMax.
+To solve this enviroment I used Expected SARSA.
 I found it gets the best result.
-I also tried Expected Sarsa Max
+I also tried SARSAMax, but it was performing a little bit poorer.
+I then tried Double Expected SARSA to see, it there was a significant improvement, but that didn't happen.
+The result was close to what I got using Expected SARSA and, so, I just stuck with that.